math-comp/mcb/coq/README.md

 ### Updating the list of snippets (index.html)
 * Add/Remove snippet file (in example, ch7.1.v).
 * Open Makefile.
-You will the list of chapter files at the top of the Makefile.
+You will see the list of chapter files at the top of the Makefile.
 * Add/Remove file name from the list.
 * Type `rm index.html && make index.html` to generate new index.html.
 * Or alternatively type `make clean && make` to recreate all html snippet files